ComputationalRadiationPhysics/picongpu/INSTALL.rst

 - C++20 supporting compiler, e.g. GCC 10+ or Clang 11+
 - if you want to build for Nvidia GPUs, check the `CUDA supported compilers <https://gist.github.com/ax3l/9489132>`_ page
 - *note:* be sure to build all libraries/dependencies with the *same* compiler version
+- *note:* CUDA 12.4 does not work with gcc 13, CUDA < 12.[0-3] does not work work withh gcc 12 or newer.
 - *Debian/Ubuntu:*

   - ``sudo apt-get install gcc-10 g++-10 build-essential``